|

 documentation or attestation for this choice.

-cremation.
-Cremation is performed within at least 24 hours or
+funeral with cremation.
+Cremation is performed within at least

-within at most 6 days of the time of death.
-Sundays and holidays
+24 hours or within at most 6 days of the time of death.
+Sundays

-not included.
-The departmental Prefect where the death occurred
+and holidays not included.
+The departmental Prefect where the

-or where the cremation is to take place may grant a deferral to
+death occurred or where the cremation is to take place may grant

-person whose remains are to be cremated must inform the family
+ceremony of a person whose remains are to be cremated must

-authorization or, if the remains were moved elsewhere, where
+gives the authorization or, if the remains were moved elsewhere,

-placement in the coffin took place.
-A doctor's certificate is
+where placement in the coffin took place.
+A doctor's certificate

 stimulator must be removed).

-or embalmer must attest the removal of any battery operated
+"A doctor or embalmer must attest the removal of any battery

-prosthesis before placement in the coffin, if the deceased was
+operated prosthesis before placement in the coffin, if the

-equipped with radioelements, there are no contraindication to
+a device equipped with radioelements, there are no

-cremation where an orthesis or a prosthesis (e.g. a hip
+contraindication to cremation where an orthesis or a prosthesis

-replacement device) are in place; these devices must not be
+(e.g. a hip replacement device) are in place; these devices must

 See rubric "CREMATORIUM